 We agree with that recommendation.
 Our favorite is Safe Heat because it burns clean enough for indoor use for 6 hours and is relatively inexpensive.
 We use the same can several times before the fuel is gone.

-Safe Heat may be purchased at Sam’s Club in the catering section for around $15 for a flat of 12 cans or online here.
+Safe Heat may be purchased at Sam’s Club in the catering section in a flat of 12 cans or online here.

 Canned heat is available at dollar stores, sporting goods stores, big box stores and online.
 Some canned heat is designed for unique applications and may contain different fuel combinations.
 Just be very careful to read the label to make sure that it is rated for indoor use if you plan to use it inside.